South Asian Americans: Geographic distribution in US

 South Asians are in the highest concentration in the New York City metropolitan area, with other significant concentrations in California, Texas, and Illinois.
 As of 2012 the metropolitan areas with the largest South Asian populations are New York, San Francisco Bay Area, Chicago, Washington D.C., Los Angeles, Dallas-Fort Worth, and Houston.
 The states containing the fastest growing metro areas with 5,000 or more South Asians are Washington, California, Nevada, Arizona, Texas, Pennsylvania, Virginia, North Carolina, and Florida.

+Religion

+Religion remains a cornerstone for identity amongst South Asian Americans.
+Amongst South Asians, Hinduism and Islam are the most prominent.
+48% to 54% of Indian Americans identify as Hindu and 60% of Pakistani-Bangladeshi Americans follow Islam.